Browse the knowledge base

 Troubleshooting

 Disconnect button didn't seem to do anything.
 Refresh the page.
-If the account still shows as connected, check Settings → Audit log for email.disconnect entries; if the disconnect succeeded server-side, it's a UI cache issue.
-Hard-refresh (Cmd+Shift+R / Ctrl+Shift+R) clears it.
-If the audit log shows no email.disconnect entry, the click didn't reach the server — try again, and if it still fails, write to [email protected] with [TECHNICAL] and the timestamp.
+If the account still shows as connected, it's usually a UI cache issue — hard-refresh (Cmd+Shift+R / Ctrl+Shift+R) clears it.
+If the account still shows connected after that, the click didn't reach the server — try again, and if it still fails, write to [email protected] with [TECHNICAL] and the timestamp.

 I want to delete the audit-log entries too.
 Disconnect doesn't delete audit history — that's by design for compliance.
 Account deletion does crypto-shred the entire audit trail.
 See delete your account and export your data.